etang0/cse15l-lab-reports/lab1.md

   ```
   ssh username@ieng6.ucsd.edu
   ```
   4. Enter your password.
 The terminal will stay empty, so type it out completely then return.
+Now you should be connected to the server.
   ![Image](Images/login.png)

 ## Trying Some Commands